ordina-jworks/ordina-jworks.github.io/_posts/2018-04-16-spring-boot-2-0-anniversary-meetup.md

 Some properties cannot be fixed automatically:

 * ``The security auto-configuration is no longer customizable``
-* Replacement key 'spring.datasource.initialization-mode' uses an incompatible target type — String was replaced by an enumeration.
+* ``Replacement key 'spring.datasource.initialization-mode' uses an incompatible target type — String was replaced by an enumeration``

 ## Spring Security changes